-4.1.3.
+3.1.3.
 Extractor Fan Warning

 There must not be an extractor fan fitted in the same room as the stove as this can cause the stove to emit fumes into the room.
-If unavoidable the appliance must be checked with Approved Document (A.D.)
+If unavoidable the appliance must be checked for safe operation with Approved Document (A.D.)
 1.21 and necessary action taken.

-4.1.4.
+3.1.4.
 Cleaning and Chimney Sweeping